HarborviewRP/.github/CONTRIBUTING.md

           var = input
       end
     ```
-- Use consisent quotes. (i.e. use only `'` or only `"` in your projects.
-- Follow a consistent naming convention (e.g., camelCase, snake_case) throughout your codebase to enhance readability.
-For the purpose of our scripts, please use snake_case.

 - Aim to write code that is self-explanatory and easy to understand.
 Use meaningful variable and function names, avoid ambiguous abbreviations, and include comments when necessary to clarify complex logic or intentions.